Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation: APPENDIX

 \subsection{MPC Setting in Sim and Real}

+Our low-level MPC is implemented via CasADi(\cite{CasADi}), using IPOPT (\cite{wachter2006implementation}) as optimization algorithm.
 While the core MPC formulation is shared across all experiments, physical parameters are adjusted differently for sim/real task to reflect their distinct physical properties.
 Table~\ref{tab:task_params} summarizes these task-dependent settings.
-Among those parameters, $M$ in \eqref{equ.comfree_dyn} is formed by:
+Among those parameters, $M$ in (7) is formed by:

 to match the 9 DOFs of the system with the abstract end-effector (6 for object, 3 for robot).
 In the equation above, $m$ stands for object mass, $\mathbf{i}$ stands for the rotation inertia, $K_r$ is the stiffness of the robot end-effector.
 Note that these parameters do not necessarily correspond to the true physical values of the object or the robot in the environment.
-Rather than aiming for exact physical fidelity, these parameters are tuned to provide a stable and effective predictive model for real-time planning. $K,h$ along with $M$ are then used in \eqref{equ.comfree_dyn}. $H, w_c$ and the control range scale is used to parameterize the optimization problem \eqref{equ.mpc}. $\mu$ is used in the calculation of the Jacobian of the dual cones $\tilde{J}$ in \eqref{equ.comfree_dyn}.
-In simulated abstract and full robot system test, all experiments shares the same MPC parameter.
-In real-world Geometry-generalized pushing (Real-P) and real-world 3D object reorientation (Real-R), MPC parameter is adjusted to fit the physical properties of the system.
+Rather than aiming for exact physical fidelity, these parameters are tuned to provide a stable and effective predictive model for real-time planning. $K,h$ along with $M$ are then used in (7). $H, w_c$ and the control range scale is used to parameterize the optimization problem (2). $\mu$ is used in the calculation of the Jacobian of the dual cones $\tilde{J}$ in (7). $T$ denotes the number of environment steps, or MPC updates, executed for each RL command.
+In simulation, $T$ corresponds to a fixed number of steps, whereas in real-world experiments it specifies the total MPC execution time due to the asynchronous control stack.
+MPC parameter is adjusted to fit the physical properties of the system.
 Importantly, these adjustments are lightweight, physically intuitive, and do \emph{not} require retraining the RL policy, as the policy reasons only on contact intention.
-For details of how to form the dynamics \eqref{equ.comfree_dyn} and MPC optimization problems \eqref{equ.mpc} using those parameters, please refer to \cite{jin2024complementarity}.
+For details of how to form the dynamics (7) and MPC optimization problems (2) using those parameters, please refer to \cite{jin2024complementarity}.